ipums/ipums.github.io/_posts/2019-10-03-dimensions-of-ipums.markdown

 Taking the naive approach to requesting data from IPUMS would amount to picking and choosing what you wanted from static lists of datasets and questions, then downloading the result.
 Applied to IPUMS data,  this would often result in a data extract full of missing data.
 You might resort to reading documentation on each census question you want before requesting it,  to learn if it was asked in every year you want in your analysis.
 That could take a lot of time.

+Let's imagine you want to study the relationship between home values and  time spent commuting to work.
+You discover the IPUMS "VALUEH" variable (home value.)
+And you find the "TRANTIME" variablbe ("travel time to work one-way.)
+So this looks promising.
+"TRANTIME" was first asked in 1960, while VALUEH was in the Census in 1930, 1940, not in 1950, then in since 1960.
+That's good to know, you can't do an analysis using just the IPUMS data going back before 1960 then.
+Now, you may wish to add more variables to your analysis.

+A more difficult example: Say you learn about the "DURMARR" variable (Duration of marriage.)
+You can study qualities of lon gmarried people with this.
+Are their homes worth more than briefly married people of the same ages (probably?)
+Anyway you proceed to request "VALUEH", "DURMARR" and "AGE".
+Unfortunately you'll discover "DURMARR"  only exists in 1900, 1910 and 1950, all decades when "VALUEH" wasn't asked.

 ### Requesting Only Data That Exists

 Instead of tormenting our users like that, we provide an "availability grid" when users select data.
 The grid shows the cross-product of choosable variables from within a selected topic group, by chosen datasets  (or all datasets if none have yet been chosen.)
 We mark every cell in the grid -- every variable-dataset combination -- as available or not available.

 This way,  the users know ahead of time if  their desired question was asked in a particular year.
 The horizontal axis represents census years, the vertical is variables.
 You scan  a column to know what variables exist in a given year, and a row to see what years a variable exists in.

 __Screenshot of an availability grid with a few samples and variables__